 These things can be traced back to someone else's negligence.
 Even defective roads can be tied to an initial act of careless design or faulty construction.

-By contacting our injury lawyers as soon as possible, we can begin advising you on how to proceed.
+By contacting our Columbia area car accident lawyers as soon as possible, we can begin advising you on how to proceed.
 In the meantime, here are some things you should do following a wreck:

 - Get the medical care you need.
 Treating your injuries is of utmost importance to your case and to your physical wellbeing